neutron-org/mainnet-assets/upgrades/v1.0.3/README.md

 Environment="DAEMON_RESTART_AFTER_UPGRADE=false"
 ```

+After that you will need to run `sudo systemctl daemon-reload` to apply changes in the service configuration.

 There is no need to restart the node yet; these changes will get applied during the node restart in the next step.

 ## Step 2: Restart neutrond with a configured `halt-height`.